What is a Project Metric?

 - Earned Value.

-A metric is not the same as a key performance indicator.
-A key performance indicator (KPI) is used to measure a specific metric related to business goals.
+A key performance indicator (KPI) measures a specific metric related to business goals.
 Tracking KPIs helps teams to understand their efforts towards a particular goal.

 Project metrics are a very efficient way to assess the health of a project and make informed decisions.
+They show how the project is doing relative to the key performance indicators that have been selected.

-Metrics reveal how the project is doing relative to the key performance indicators that have been selected.
 This makes it very easy to identify the areas of a project that require attention.
 Metrics are an early warning system and should be actionable!

 BrightWork gives you the ability to track project metrics in SharePoint using a ‘Project Metrics List’.
+This feature allows you to calculate metric values, define target, warning, and danger ranges, and assign traffic light indicators to metrics for easy monitoring.

 - Metric Tiles.